Investigating Modality Contribution in Audio LLMs for Music: Results and Discussion

 \section{Results and Discussion}

 Table~\ref{tab:a_shap} shows that the more accurate model, Qwen-Audio, relies less on audio, whereas MU-LLaMA uses both modalities in a balanced manner.
 Indicating that there is no relationship between accuracy and modality usage.
 This was further reinforced by analyzing A-SHAP values grouped by correct and incorrect questions, which showed no trend.
 Examining questions broken down by knowledge dimension according to MuChoMusic categories (e.g. knowledge, reasoning) also showed no significant effect in the A-SHAP value.
 We think that this lack of difference is consistent with the findings in \cite{zang2025reallylisteningboostingperceptual}, where the authors show that LLMs perform as good on MuChoMusic as Audio LLMs, indicating that the audio modality is not leveraged as expected in the answering process.
 They show that this is caused by MuChoMusic approach to designing the multiple-choice distractors which, as a result, any LLM capable of eliminating the two unrelated answers can achieve an accuracy of 50\% by randomly selecting the answer from the two remaining options.
 What the results of \cite{zang2025reallylisteningboostingperceptual} suggest is that what MuChoMusic is, in fact, testing the reasoning skills of an LLM model instead of the perceptual capabilities of Audio LLMs.
+To verify whether the low audio usage is extended to tasks other than multiple-choice, we additionally evaluated the best-performing model (Qwen-Audio) by asking it to describe the audio clips, with the same number of audio tokens as MC-PI, for fairness.
+The average A-SHAP increased to 0.73\%, suggesting stronger audio usage and significant task influence.